I remember going to get a car tyre puncture repair and being shocked at how much it cost.

 So I asked some friends how much they'd expect to pay if they got a car tyre puncture.

-The range of prices they gave me was unbelievable and way higher than I actually paid.
+The range of prices they gave me was unbelievable.
+And more to the point way higher than I actually paid.

-So I asked them where they’d go to get the repair done.
+So I said to them, "where would you go to get the repair done?"

 Soon as I heard their answers I knew why they thought it would be so much.